telerik/kendo-vue/docs/vue2-deprecation/index.md

 # Vue 2 End of Life
 At Progress we are committed to staying at the forefront of technology, be compatible with the latest trends, and develop our products in sync with the lifecycle paths of the frameworks we support.
-Having the previous in mind, probably most of you know that[the official EOL(End of Life) support for Vue 2 is Dec 31, 2023](https://v2.vuejs.org/lts/).
+Having the previous in mind, probably most of you know that [the official EOL(End of Life) support for Vue 2 is Dec 31, 2023](https://v2.vuejs.org/lts/).

 ## Vue 2 and Nuxt 2 End of Support in Kendo UI for Vue
 With the above in mind, we bid adieu to Vue 2 and Nuxt 2 support in November, 2024 to open up new opportunities and build future-proof products.